flownexus-lwm2m/flownexus/_sources/simulation.rst

 instance of flownexus as well as a remote instance.

-To simulate endpoints easily, a script is provided that builds and runs the endpoints in a docker container.
-Setting up the network and running the simulation in a docker container ensures interoperability with different host systems.
+To simulate endpoints easily, a script is provided that builds and runs the endpoints in a container.
+Setting up the network and running the simulation in a container ensures interoperability with different host systems.

 .. note::